 Fostering also gave our children perspective.
 Our biological children saw firsthand that the world is a difficult and imperfect place.
 They learned about abuse, neglect, and abandonment.
 Through that, they also learned we all can do something to make a positive difference.
 Yes, even kids.

 Fostering brought diversity into our home.
-Children who come into foster care match the children in our community: diverse!
+Children who come into foster care match the children in our community—they’re diverse!
 Different ages, cultures, languages, races, and socioeconomic statuses are all represented in foster care.

 Fostering gave our biological children an opportunity to live out their faith.
 When they themselves chose to love, care for, and sacrifice for a foster sibling, they were living out what it means for them to love their neighbor.

-Our biological children and our family forever will be different because of fostering.
-Not just because we gained a daughter and sister, but also because of what fostering has done to us and our biological children.
-Fostering truly has had many positive and lifelong lasting impacts on our children.
+Our biological children and our family forever will be different because of fostering—not just because we gained a daughter and sister, but also because of what fostering has done to us and our biological children.
+Fostering can bring many positive and lifelong lasting impacts on your children.

-Sound off: If you have fostered, what positive impacts did it have on your biological children?
+Sound off: If you have fostered, what have been some positive effects of foster care on your biological children?